 While you may have the preconceived idea that everyone in Spain drinks sangría and strong red wines, the truth is that the variety of beverages is larger and far more nuanced than you can imagine.

-The following list provides information about some typical drinks that you can order while in Granada, all year round:
+The following list provides information about some typical drinks that you can order while in Barcelona, all year round:

 This article is part of a complete guide about Barcelona where you can read all the information you need to plan your trip to this popular destination in Spain.